paulwaite87/worldmap-dektop/README.md

 This configuration file is in .ini format.
 Each section controls one of the processes involved in producing the map, and each has an `enabled` flag.
 If that is set to `False` the process will be skipped.
 Out of the box, the system will have the shipping processes skipped, because an API Key is needed for that data (easily obtained, see below).
+The same applies to the weather scanner process.

 ### Building and running
 All main actions you will want to perform with the system can be done via `make`.
 Have a